What is Multiple Sclerosis (MS)?

 Correlation Between Multiple Sclerosis and Vaccines

 There have been numerous studies to determine a possible correlation between MS and vaccines.
 The National Multiple Sclerosis Society strongly recommends people with MS against taking a live-virus vaccine.
 If you feel that you have developed Multiple Sclerosis due to a vaccine, contact a lawyer who is experienced in representing victims in the Federal Vaccine Court.
 Filing a vaccine injury claim is very complex.
-However, there are no legal costs for an injured patient represented by Maglio, Christopher and Toale, P.A.
+However, there are no legal costs for an injured patient represented by mctlaw.
 Once your case is complete, our Law Firm then asks the Court for reimbursement of the fees and costs incurred representing you.
 This reimbursement is separate from any money that you are awarded by the Federal Vaccine Court.
 You never have to share ANY portion of your money for damages with our law firm.
 Click here to find out more about the legal process of vaccine injury compensation.

-Symptoms of Multiple Sclerosis (MS)
+Symptoms of Multiple Sclerosis (MS)?

-Numbness and weakness of the limbs, typically on one side of the body
+- Numbness and Weakness of the Limbs, Typically on One Side of the Body

-Tingling or pain
+- Tingling or Pain

-Lack of coordination
+- Lack of Coordination